kubernetes/k8s.io/registry.k8s.io/README.md

 ## Staging repos

-Kubernetes subprojects may use a dedicated staging GCP project to build and host container images.
+~~Kubernetes subprojects may use a dedicated staging GCP project to build and host container images.
 We refer to the GCR provided by each staging project as a staging repository.
-Images are promoted from staging repositories into the main Kubernetes image registry (registry.k8s.io).
+Images are promoted from staging repositories into the main Kubernetes image registry (registry.k8s.io).~~ This approach is deprecated and not accepted for new Kubernetes subprojects

-Access to each staging project is governed by a Google Group, which grants the ability to manually trigger GCB or push container images in the event that automated builds via something like prow.k8s.io are not setup or are broken.
+We have a GCP project called k8s-staging-images with a AR dedicated registry for each subproject.
+Maintainers can view the contents of the registry and push images in exceptional situations.
+You can also retrigger jobs in Prow if an image-push job failed by setting the rerun_auth_config as shown below.

+> [!CAUTION]
+> The staging image registries at us-central1-docker.pkg.dev/k8s-staging-images/\* have a 90 day retention policy.
+> Please don't serve images to end users from there and follow the image promotion process below.

 ### Requirements